Holly Cook Macarro

 Comanche, Osage, & Caddo

-He earned his bachelor’s degree from the University of Colorado – Boulder in Advertising with a Business minor and Additional Field of Study in Communications.
-During his time in Boulder, he was a First Nations Scholar, White Antelope Scholar, Cobell Scholar, Osage Nation Tribal Scholar, and was a leader on campus as a Student Ambassador.
+Born and raised in Norman, Oklahoma, he earned his bachelor’s degree from the University of Colorado at Boulder in Advertising with a Business minor and an Additional Field of Study in Communications.
+At his time in Boulder, he was a First Nations Scholar, White Antelope Scholar, Cobell Scholar (administered by Native Forward), Osage Nation Tribal Scholar, a member of the Gamma Tau chapter of the Kappa Sigma Fraternity, and was a leader of the campus as a CU Student Ambassador.

 Choctaw Nation of Oklahoma